 Our rating transition statistics use a "static pool" approach.
 To calculate the transition statistics over a given time period (or "transition window"), we consider the static pool of ratings outstanding at the beginning of that time period.
 The transition statistics for that static pool of ratings are then based on the movements in ratings between the start and end of the transition window.
-For instance, we calculate the 2017 transition rates by determining the ratings on each security outstanding at the start of 2017 and determining the ratings on those same securities at the end of 2017.
-For "original-to-current" transitions, we give each rating under consideration its own transition window, from the date we originally assigned a rating to the end of 2017.
+For instance, we calculate the 2018 transition rates by determining the ratings on each security outstanding at the start of 2018 and determining the ratings on those same securities at the end of 2018.
+For "original-to-current" transitions, we give each rating under consideration its own transition window, from the date we originally assigned a rating to the end of 2018.
 We then calculate statistics such as upgrade, downgrade, and stability rates, equivalent to the proportion of securities in the static pool whose ratings moved up, down, or remained the same respectively over the transition window.
-During this process, we count each security only once, even the security experienced more than one rating change during the transition window being observed.
-In other words, we use a security's rating at the start and end of the transition window to calculate the transition rates, disregarding any interim rating changes.
+During this process, we count each security only once, even if the security experienced more than one rating change during the transition window to calculate the transition rates, disregarding any interim rating changes.